How to Unlock Any Locked Washer Door in Under 5 Minutes

 Pro Tip:

-Most filters have a small flexible hose with a plastic cap; pull that hose out, remove the cap, and drain in the bucket before you remove the filter.
+Most filters have a small flexible hose with a plastic cap; pull the hose out, remove the cap, and drain in the bucket before you remove the filter.

-It isn’t uncommon for that small drain line to be clogged; if no water comes out, just put the cap back on and slowly turn the drain filter until a small amount of water comes out.
-Keep doing that till the bucket is full.
+It’s common for that small drain line to be clogged; if no water comes out, just put the cap back on and slowly turn the drain filter until a small amount of water comes out.
+Repeat the process until the bucket is full.

 Next, tighten the filter, empty the bucket, rinse, and repeat until the water is empty and stops flowing from the drain filter.